Chapter Summary

 Just weights and scales reflect God's authority over justice in human commerce.

-11 Honest balances and scales are Yahweh’s; all the weights in the bag are his work.
+11 Honest scales and balances are from the LORD; all the weights in the bag are His concern.

 Kings must hate wickedness because righteousness is the true foundation of a stable throne.

-12 It is an abomination for kings to do wrong, for the throne is established by righteousness.
+12 Wicked behavior is detestable for kings, for a throne is established through righteousness.

 Kings delight in righteous speech and value those who speak truthfully.